st0014312/ai-live-chat/README.md

 # 🤖 AI Live Chat Agent for Online Stores

 This is an open-source AI-powered customer service agent designed to handle live chat for online shops.
-The agent can answer customer questions based on a knowledge base and simulate order lookup and processing.
+The agent can answer customer questions based on a knowledge base, query SQL databases for customer data and analytics, and simulate order lookup and processing.
 It is lightweight, easy to set up, and customizable for developers and small businesses.

 ## 🚀 Quick Start